Jena

 Biography

-Dr. Jena Lee is a board-certified child and adult psychiatrist and Assistant Professor of Psychiatry at the David Geffen School of Medicine at UCLA.
+Dr. Lee is a board-certified child and adult psychiatrist and Assistant Professor of Psychiatry at the David Geffen School of Medicine at UCLA.
 She completed her undergraduate education at the University of Chicago and her medical education at the University of Washington School of Medicine.
-After her intern year in Internal Medicine at Harbor-ULCA, she completed her training in General and Child Psychiatry at Stanford University.
+She subsequently completed her training in general and child psychiatry at Stanford University.

 Dr. Lee provides evidence-based psychiatric diagnostic and treatment services for a wide range of disorders.
-Her particular areas of clinical interest include suicide prevention, neurodevelopmental disorders and the medical psychiatric interface.
+Her particular areas of clinical interest and expertise include suicide prevention, child abuse and medical neglect, child development amidst severe medical illness, and the medical psychiatric interface.

 Education